-- Are responsible for finding your own work, Amazon are not obligated to give you work;
+- Are responsible for finding your own work, Amazon is not obligated to give you work;

-- Decide when you want to accept or decline a job;
+- Decide whether you want to accept or decline a job;

-- Need to have your own method of transport, mobile phone and equipment;
+- Need to have your own vehicle, mobile phone and equipment;

-- Will not receive sick pay or holiday pay, so you will go without earnings during these times;
+- Will not receive sick pay or holiday pay;

 - Make sure you have the right qualifications to operate;

 If you have ever received a payslip you’ll notice that deductions for income tax and national insurance are made on your behalf before you get paid.
 However, when you’re self-employed you are responsible for working out how much tax and national insurance you owe, paying them over to HMRC in accordance with the rules of self-assessment.

 Self-assessment is the process created by HMRC that allows anyone who receives untaxed income to declare it to the government and pay any tax due.

 As a self-employed driver, everything you get paid by Amazon or anyone else you work for has no tax deducted from it.
 It’s your responsibility to tell HMRC about it, work out how much tax you owe and pay it over.
 The way you do this is by registering for self-assessment to fill in a tax return.

 A tax return is a form issued by HMRC (also known as an SA100).
 It contains lots of different sections and boxes that you need to fill in to declare your amazon flex earnings.
 Once completed, HMRC will then calculate how much tax you owe ready for you to pay them.